 It allows individuals who have lived in a country for a certain period, often as permanent residents, to become full citizens, gaining rights like voting, holding public office, and obtaining a passport.

-Unlike citizenship by birth or descent, naturalization is based on fulfilling residency, language, and civic obligations and demonstrating loyalty to the country.
+Unlike citizenship by birth or descent, naturalization is based on fulfilling residency, native language proficiency, and civic obligations and demonstrating loyalty to the country.

-There are many routes to obtaining citizenship through naturalization.
-Many countries offer naturalization services with pathways that typically involve meeting specific residency, legal, or social criteria over time.
+There are several routes to obtaining citizenship through naturalization.
+Many countries offer naturalization services with pathways that involve meeting specific residency, legal, or social criteria over time.

 Here are the different ways to qualify for naturalization: